MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 }
 ```

-We will only use the `MyFilterValidator` in `$filter` queries.
-In other queries, we will use the default validators.
+The `MyFilterValidator` will only be used in `$filter` queries.
+In other queries, the default validators will be used.